 Lower Overhead Costs

-Outsourcing eliminates the need for permanent in-house staff for content creation, thereby reducing overhead costs like salaries, benefits, and workspace.
-This is especially beneficial for smaller businesses that may not have the budget for a full-time content marketing team.
+Outsourcing cuts the need for permanent in-house staff for content creation, saving on costs like salaries, benefits, and office space.
+This is great for smaller businesses that can’t afford a full-time content marketing team.

 Pay-as-You-Go Model